shsagir/play-area-sync/docs/remote-ssh-execution.md

 #### Gulp/SSH

-A simple example which executes `my-script.php` remotely and write it's output into local `logs/output.log` file:
+A simple example which executes `my-script.php` remotely and write it's output into local `logs/output.log` file.
+This is the `gulpfile.js`:

 ```js
 'use strict'